Three suspected drug traffickers arrested in Santa Fe area

 New Mexico State Police arrested Jesus Sias, 26, of Santa Fe on Jan.
 6 in front of a home on Camino del Gusto, where he was sitting in a vehicle.
 Sais was believed to be traveling with another man wanted for parole violations, according to a criminal complaint filed Tuesday in Santa Fe County Magistrate Court.

-When officers searched Sias, they found about $2,700 in cash, 293 pills suspected to be fentanyl, 7 grams of what was believed to be heroin and 700 Mexican pesos, the complaint said.
+When officers searched Sias, they found 293 pills suspected to be fentanyl, 7 grams of what was believed to be heroin, about $2,700 in cash and 700 Mexican pesos, the complaint said.

 Investigators later searched the vehicle and found two 9 mm pistols, plastic bags, hypodermic syringes and a digital scale, according to the complaint.